schochastics/timeless/data-raw/benchmark.md

 ## Runtime

-The package [fasttime](https://github.com/s-u/fasttime) can be used together with chronos to convert larger sets of datetimes by letting chronos return a character vector which is then parsed by `fastPOSIXct`.
+The package [fasttime](https://github.com/s-u/fasttime) can be used together with timeless to convert larger sets of datetimes by letting chronos return a character vector which is then parsed by `fastPOSIXct`.

 ``` r